miarnold/projectMackArnold/README.md

   * Configurable logging using Log4J.
 In production, only errors will normally be logged, but logging at a debug level can be turned on to facilitate trouble-shooting.
 * Site and database hosted on AWS
 * Unit Testing
-  * JUnit tests to achieve 80% code coverage
+  * JUnit tests to achieve 100% code coverage for the tests, but for the line covereage i want at least 80%

   ### [Project Plan](projectPlan.md)